hukkum/quant-r/_book/091-independent-t-test.md

-# Inferences between two means

-The chapter covers different topics related to independent and dependent samples t-test, including its assumptions, procedures, and interpretations.

-## Independent vs Dependent Samples
+# Independent Samples T - Test

 The table below provides a comprehensive comparison between dependent and independent samples, including their definitions, examples, hypothesis testing, assumptions, statistical tests, effect size measures, and R functions.
 By understanding these differences, we can choose the appropriate statistical test for their data and interpret the results correctly.